Skip to main content

 Immigration

-For foreign employees in Thailand, immigration rules require a valid work visa and work permit to legally work in the country.
-The process for obtaining these documents typically involves the employer applying for the work permit and the employee applying for the visa, and both documents must be renewed annually.
+For foreign employees in Thailand, immigration rules generally require a valid Non-Immigrant visa and work permit to legally work in the country.
+The process typically involves the employer supporting the work permit application and the employee applying for the appropriate visa and stay extension.

 eor